This site requires a more recent version of Adobe Flash Player to function properly.

 Investment Overview for American Eagle Outfitters (NYSE:AEO)

 American Eagle Outfitters is a leading specialty apparel retailer that operates under the American Eagle Outfitters (AEO) and Aerie brands.
-The retailer designs, markets and sells its own brand of high quality, on-trend clothing, accessories and personal care products at affordable prices while targeting 15-25 year old customers.
+The retailer designs, markets, and sells its own brand of high quality, on-trend clothing, accessories, and personal care products at affordable prices, while targeting 15-25 year old customers.
 Through its Aerie brand, the company offers a collection of intimates and personal care products for girls.
-Aerie emphasizes comfort rather than glamor when its comes to women's lingerie.
+Aerie emphasizes comfort rather than glamor when it comes to women's lingerie.

 The American Eagle stores provide most value to the company, followed by the Internet & Catalog Business.

-Revenue per square foot & number of American Eagle stores higher than Aerie
+Revenue per square foot and number of American Eagle stores higher than Aerie

-As compared to its relatively young Aerie brand which has just 137 stores, American Eagle stores have a much broader geographical presence, with close to 920 stores across the U.S. and Canada.
-Also, revenue per square foot of American Eagle stores at $467 is much higher than that of Aerie stores ($274)has been continuously increasing since 2009 (before the expected fall in 2013).
+As compared to its relatively young Aerie brand which has just 99 stores, American Eagle stores have a much broader geographical presence, with close to 950 stores across the U.S. and Canada.
+Also, revenue per square foot of American Eagle stores at $444 is much higher than that of Aerie stores ($371).
 This can be attributed to the fact that American Eagle stores have a wider product variety, and Aerie isn't an upscale lingerie brand like its counterpart Victoria's Secret is.

 Internet & Catalog Orders' revenue growth is faster than American Eagle's mainline stores

-Although Internet & catalog revenues account for just 16% of the company's overall revenues, they have grown at a rapid pace over the past few years.
-During 2009-2013, AEO direct revenues have grown by more than 11% annually driven by growing popularity of online apparel shopping.
-Interestingly, while the overall company struggled in 2013, its direct channel sustained its growth momentum.
-Going forward, this is likely to continue.
+Although Internet & catalog revenues account for just 17% of the company's overall revenues, they have grown at a rapid pace over the past few years.
+During 2009-2015, AEO direct revenues are estimated to have grown by more than 14% annually driven by growing popularity of online apparel shopping.

 Greater focus on fashion offerings